How to Become a Medical Illustrator

 Yes, there is a demand for medical illustrators.
 According to the U.S. Bureau of Labor Statistics, Careers in the fine art industry will remain stable and the medical science field is expecting a 6% of growth.

-Association of Medical Illustrators, the fast-growing fields of work for the medical illustrator are computer modeling, animation, and interactive design, all of which are in high demand in a wide variety of markets, and which often require larger teams of individuals.
+Association of Medical Illustrators, the fast-growing fields of work for the medical illustrator are computer modeling, animation, and interactive design, all of which are in high demand in a wide variety of markets, and often require larger teams of individuals.

 Do medical illustrators make good money?